Electrical Engineering

 Power Electronics & Electric Drives:

-Our Faculty and Staff
+Our Faculty & Staff

 At MCEC, our faculty is the heartbeat of our academic community.
 Dedicated, inspiring, and deeply knowledgeable, our professors go beyond the traditional classroom experience to foster real-world skills and a passion for learning.
-Whether mentoring, leading innovative research, or providing personalized support, our faculty members are committed to empowering students to achieve their highest potential.
+Whether mentoring, leading innovative research, or providing personalized support, our faculty members are committed to empowering students to achieve their highest potential

 Yifeng Zhu